Stuycs-K/finalprojectapcs-5-abedin-mottaqi-yik-leilah/DEVLOG-Leilah.md

 ### 2025-05-27 - Fixing Everything
 Fixed inconsistencies and things that didn't make sense with what methods were in what class, whether things were abstract classes/interfaces, what should/shouldn't be an instance variable.
 Removed Sun file because we're using PlayerSun instead.

 Worked on known starting numbers for the game (PlayerSun starting amount, zombie/plant stats).
 Added more to the game class as well as what we put in our updated UML Diagram that I haven't uploaded yet.
 Added wave class for the levels.
 Worked on board class.
+Worked on UIManager.